vemonet/rdflib-endpoint/README.md

 ## ✨ Deploy your SPARQL endpoint

-`rdflib-endpoint` enables you to easily define and deploy SPARQL endpoints based on RDFLib Graph, ConjunctiveGraph, and Dataset.
+`rdflib-endpoint` enables you to easily define and deploy SPARQL endpoints based on RDFLib Graph, and Dataset.
 Additionally it provides helpers to defines custom functions in the endpoint.

 Checkout the [`example`](https://github.com/vemonet/rdflib-endpoint/tree/main/example) folder for a complete working app example to get started, including a docker deployment.
 A good way to create a new SPARQL endpoint is to copy this `example` folder, and start from it.